Wickremesinghe becomes interim Sri Lankan president

 Sri Lanka has run short of money to pay for imports of basic necessities such as food, fertilizer, medicine and fuel, to the despair of its 22 million people.
 Its rapid economic decline has been all the more shocking because, before this crisis, the economy had been expanding, with a growing, comfortable middle class.

-Rajapaksa fled the country Wednesday amid the mounting protests.
-He arrived in Singapore on Thursday and the speaker said Rajapaksa's resignation was effective on that date.

-People who were gathering Friday at the main protest site in front of the president’s office in Colombo welcomed the news of Rajapaksa's resignation but insisted that Wickremesinghe also should step aside.
+Protesters cooked and distributed milk rice — a food Sri Lankans enjoy to celebrate victories — after Rajapaksa’s resignation.
+At the main protest site in front of the president’s office in Colombo, people welcomed his resignation but insisted Wickremesinghe also should step aside.

 “I am happy that Gotabaya has finally left.
-He should have resigned earlier, without causing much problems,” Velauynatha Pillai, 73, a retired bank employee, said as patriotic songs were blaring from loudspeakers.
+He should have resigned earlier, without causing much problems,” Velayuthan Pillai, 73, a retired bank employee, said as patriotic songs were blaring from loudspeakers.

 But he added that “Ranil is a supporter of Gotabaya and other Rajapaksas.
 He was helping them.
 He also must go.”